eProsima/Fast-DDS-docs/docs/installation/configuration/cmake_options.rst

         - ``ON``
     *   - :class:`FASTDDS_ENFORCE_LOG_INFO`
         - Enables Info Log level even on non ``Debug`` configurations. |br|
-          This may be a significant performance hit.
+          This may entail a significant performance hit.
         - ``ON`` ``OFF``
         - ``OFF``
     *   - :class:`LOG_NO_WARNING`